s-kilian/binary/README.md

 # binary

-Sample size calculation and determination of raised nominal level for the Fisher Boschloo test for superiority and non-inferiority trials.
+Exact tests of superiority and non-inferiority for binary endpoints, corresponding confidence regions, and exact sample size calculation.

 # References
  [Boschloo, 1970]: Raised conditional level of significance for the 2 x 2-table